ember-learn/ember-blog/content/inside-fastboot-the-road-to-server-side-rendering.md

 Even during the most recent HTMLBars effort, which is inherently a DOM-based rendering engine, we made sure to use an [abstraction](https://github.com/tildeio/htmlbars/blob/master/packages/morph/lib/dom-helper.js) whenever we touched the DOM, so that we could swap it out for something else on the server.
 Similarly, when we designed the router, all communication with the URL went through a "[location](https://github.com/emberjs/ember.js/blob/master/packages/ember-routing/lib/location/api.js)" abstraction, instead of touching the URL bar directly.
 The routing microlibraries we built ([router.js](https://github.com/tildeio/router.js) and [route-recognizer](https://github.com/tildeio/route-recognizer)) were designed from the beginning to be decoupled from the DOM.

-Because of this, we were able to get the Ember framework executing in Node in just a day of work, and were able to get an app completely booted and routing in under a week.
+Because of this, we were able to get the Ember framework executing in Node in one day, and were able to get an app completely booted and routing in under a week.

 ## Abstracting Feature Detection